josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧠_HM_Dept_Coercive_Nudges/⛳️_nudge_to_sludge.md

-# 🧭 Nudge Origin → Sludge Node — Lifecycle of Behavioural Insights in UK Policy
+# ⛳️ Nudge to Sludge — The Lifecycle of Behavioural Insights in UK Policy
-**First created:** 2025-09-20 | **Last updated:** 2025-09-20
+**First created:** 2025-09-20 | **Last updated:** 2025-09-23
 *Documents the rise of behavioural insights (“nudge”) in UK governance, the risks of “sludge” when nudges turn manipulative, and the safeguards needed to protect democratic accountability.*

 ---